ryannyunn/kanye-weather/README.md

 ## Background

 This website was built as a quick demo for API requests for Cooper Union Techniques HTML & Programming Class (Spring 2016).
+Special thanks to [Chris Chambers](http://codepen.io/cchambers/) for TLOP CSS styling!